smapiot/piral/docs/tutorials/01-introduction.md

 Many modern backend system landscapes follow the architecture pattern of **microservices**, while the frontends are still mostly implemented as single applications, which integrate with the entire backend as a kind of monolithic solution.

-The **Piral** ecosystem offers the framework for building **microfrontend** solutions, which allows the creation of distributed web applications reflecting the flexibility and modularized structure of a microservice backend.
+The **Piral** ecosystem offers the framework for building **micro frontend** solutions, which allows the creation of distributed web applications reflecting the flexibility and modularized structure of a microservice backend.

 ## Video